Mad59m/Montreal-Clinic-Finder/README.md

-Clinic-Finder is a web application and so easy to use.
+Final project: Montreal Clinic Finder allows those seeking healthcare in Montreal to access information about clinics and hospitals in their area with ease and clarity.

 By entering your postal code, it will show you clinics and hospitals near you.
-I created the backend with Node.JS following REST principles and I used React.JS for the frontend.
-Also I used Google API and MongoDB in this project.
 Also you can add your clinics or hospitals to your favourite list.

+Methodology and Languages:
+The stack for this project includes React.JS, Node.JS.
+The server is uses RESTful endpoints and all data is stored in MongoDB.
-There's a login page as well.
+Google APIs are used in this project.
+A login page is created as well.